nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a student: `delete student`

-Removes a student from a selected group.
+This removes a student from a selected group.

 **Command Format:**